Models of radiative linear seesaw with electrically charged mediators: Leptogenesis

 \section{Leptogenesis}

 Here we analyze the implications of our two-loop model for leptogenesis.
 We skip the one-loop model, where the Yukawa couplings responsible of the neutrino mass, discussed in Sec.~\ref{sec:NuMass}, are typically smaller than in the two-loop model and, as a result, its effect on leptogenesis should be smaller.
-To simplify our analysis we assume that $M$ is a diagonal matrix satisfying the condition $\left\vert M_{11}\right\vert \ll \left\vert M_{22}\right\vert$.
-In this case the Baryon asymmetry of the Universe (BAU) is dominated in our model by $N_{1}^{\pm }$ pseudo-Dirac sterile neutrino, defined in Sec. \ref{sec:NuMass}.
-We further assume that the exotic leptonic fields $E_{nR}$ and $ \Omega _{nR}$ are heavier than the lightest pseudo-Dirac fermion $N_{1}^{\pm }=N_{\pm }$.
+To simplify our analysis we assume that $M$ is a diagonal matrix satisfying the condition $\left\vert M_{11}\right\vert \ll \left\vert M_{22}\right\vert$ .
+In this case the Baryon asymmetry of the Universe (BAU) is dominated in our model by $ N_{1}^{\pm }$ pseudo-Dirac sterile neutrino, defined in Sec. \ref{sec:NuMass} .
+This situation is similar as in \cite{Hernandez:2021uxx,Patel:2023voj} where the contribution to the baryon asymmetry arising from the remaining heavy neutral leptons is negligible.
+We further assume that the exotic leptonic fields $E_{nR}$ and $\Omega _{nR}$ are heavier than the lightest pseudo-Dirac fermion $N_{1}^{\pm }=N_{\pm }$.
 We use the basis where the SM charged lepton mass matrix is diagonal.
 Then, the lepton asymmetry parameter, which is induced by the decay of $N_{\pm}$, has the following form \cite{Gu:2010xc,Pilaftsis:1997jf}:

 with: